Iowa Code 232B.9 – Placement preferences

 7. The prevailing social and cultural standards of the Indian community in which the parent or extended family members of an Indian child reside, or with which such parent or extended family members maintain social and cultural ties, or the prevailing social and cultural standards of the Indian child’s tribe shall be applied in qualifying any placement having a preference under this section.
 A determination of the applicable prevailing social and cultural standards shall be confirmed by the testimony or other documented support of qualified expert witnesses.

-8. A record of each foster care placement, emergency removal, preadoptive placement, or adoptive placement of an Indian child, under the laws of this state, shall be maintained in perpetuity by the department of human services in accordance with section 232B.13.
+8. A record of each foster care placement, emergency removal, preadoptive placement, or adoptive placement of an Indian child, under the laws of this state, shall be maintained in perpetuity by the department in accordance with section 232B.13.
 The record shall document the active efforts to comply with the applicable order of preference specified in this section.

 9. The state of Iowa recognizes the authority of Indian tribes to license foster homes and to license agencies to receive children for control, care, and maintenance outside of the children’s own homes, or to place, receive, arrange the placement of, or assist in the placement of children for foster care or adoption.
-The department of human services and child-placing agencies licensed under chapter 238 may place children in foster homes and facilities licensed by an Indian tribe.
+The department and child-placing agencies licensed under chapter 238 may place children in foster homes and facilities licensed by an Indian tribe.